ndebuhr/cloud-native-workstation/README.md

 ### Workstation prerequisites installation

-The following commands install the Nginx Ingress Controller and Open Policy Agent Gatekeeper.
+The following commands install the Nginx Ingress Controller, Open Policy Agent Gatekeeper, and Keycloak CRDs.
 If you would like the ability (but not the obligation) to use EFS-backed persistent volume claims on Elastic Kubernetes Serice (AWS), update the [cluster preparation chart values](prepare/chart/values.yaml) before running the Helm install.
 Specifically, set `aws-efs-csi-driver.enabled` to `true`, `aws-efs-csi-driver.controller.serviceAccount.annotations.eks.amazonaws.com/role-arn` to the provisioning output value that you noted earlier, and `aws-efs-csi-driver.storageClasses[0].parameters.fileSystemId` to the provisioning output value that you noted earlier.
 ```bash
 cd prepare/chart
 helm dependency update